Haunted Houses - Fake or Real?

 Additionally, the Eastern State Penitentiary in Pennsylvania is known for paranormal activity, and the Myrtles Plantation in Louisiana is believed to be haunted by numerous ghosts from its past.
 These are just a few examples, as haunted places and houses can be found worldwide.

-The Amityville Horror House is notorious for the terrifying events allegedly occurring there.
+The Amityville Horror House, with its chilling history, is a testament to the terrifying events allegedly occurring there.
 In 1974, Ronald DeFeo Jr. murdered six members of his family at the house.
 A year later, the Lutz family moved in but fled just 28 days later, claiming that they had been terrorized by paranormal phenomena.
 Their accounts inspired a bestselling book and a series of movies, contributing to the house's reputation as one of the most haunted locations in the United States.

-The Winchester Mystery House, a San Jose, California mansion, is a testament to the unknown.
-Once the residence of Sarah Winchester, widow of firearm magnate William Wirt Winchester, it is renowned for its size, architectural curiosities, and lack of any master building plan.
+The Winchester Mystery House, a mansion in San Jose, California, is a testament to the unknown.
+Once the residence of Sarah Winchester, widow of firearm magnate William Wirt Winchester, it is renowned for its size, architectural curiosities, and lack of a master building plan.

 Legend has it that Sarah Winchester built the mansion to confuse and trap the spirits of those killed by Winchester rifles.
 The result is a maze-like structure filled with staircases that lead to nowhere, doors that open into walls, and other puzzling features.
 Today, the Winchester Mystery House remains a popular tourist attraction, shrouded in mystery and intrigue.

-I am a believer because I witnessed so many unexplainable things firsthand.
-Let me give you a few examples:
+As a believer in the supernatural, I've witnessed many unexplainable things firsthand.
+Let me share a few of my personal experiences with you:

 It's bizarre when you feel you are not welcome somewhere without anyone literally saying this.
 We tried not to be in the home as much as possible, but at some point, we had to go in to shower and sleep.

 The entity opened doors that were closed, and it scared the living daylight out of us.
-At some point, we slept outside.
+Eventually, we slept outside.

 I detailed what happened in my book My Most Memorable Psychic Readings And Personal Stories.